chassisml/chassis/docs/docs/index.md

 </div>
 <br>

-###Try it Yourself
+### Try it Yourself

-Create an account [here] at chassis.modzy.com to start building your own ML containers (or check out [Deploy Chassis](tutorials/devops-deploy.md) to host an instance on a private k8s cluster).
+To start building your own ML containers, check out the [Deploy Chassis](tutorials/devops-deploy.md) tutorial to host an instance on a private k8s cluster.

+*Coming Soon:* Publicly-hosted version of Chassis!

 <br>